mehdibenamorr/Kubernetes-Sandbox/1-Cluster/step1.md

-We already installed minikube for you.
+Minikube is already installed for you.
 Check that it is properly installed, by running the *minikube version* command:

 `minikube version`{{execute}}